kneron/document_center/docs/toolchain/appendix/app_flow_manual.md

   -w WORKERS, --workers WORKERS
                         number of worker processes to run, default: 1 -g GROUP, --group GROUP
-                        group using this e2e platform(CI/SYS/ALGO)
+                        group using this E2E platform (CI/SYS/ALGO)
   -in NUM_INFERENCE, --num_inference NUM_INFERENCE
-                        number of devices (520/720) to run inference, default: 1 -bp, --bypass_batch_compile
+                        number of devices (520/530/720) to run inference, default: 1 -bp, --bypass_batch_compile
-                        flag to bypass batch compile -dfix, --dongle_fixed_mode
+                        flag to bypass batch compile -lnp LOCAL_NEF_PATH, --local_nef_path LOCAL_NEF_PATH
+                        copy the nef to e2e and using the local nef in solution to run dongle -dfix, --dongle_fixed_mode
-                        flag to enable dongle to return fixed result then convert to float using CSIM utility function
+                        flag to enable dongle to return fixed result then convert to float using CSIM utility function -ddebug, --dongle_debug_mode
+                        flag to enable dongle debug mode to dump intermediate inference results
 ```

 * -h: show the help message